joshpxyne/gpt-migrate/README.md

 ### Prompt Design

-Prompts are organized in the following fashion:
+Subprompts are organized in the following fashion:

 - `HIERARCHY`: this defines the notion of preferences.
 There are 4 levels of preference, and each level prioritized more highly than the previous one.
 - `p1`: Preference Level 1.
 These are the most general prompts, and consist of broad guidelines.
 - `p2`: Preference Level 2.
 These are more specific prompts, and consist of guidelines for certain types of actions (e.g., best practices and philosophies for writing code).
 - `p3`: Preference Level 3.
 These are even more specific prompts, and consist of directions for specific actions (e.g., creating a certain file, debugging, writing tests).
 - `p4`: Preference Level 4.
 These are the most specific prompts, and consist of formatting for output.

+Prompts are a combination of subprompts.
+This concept of tagging and composability can be extended to other properties as well to make prompts even more robust.
+This is an area we're highly interested in actively exploring.

 ## Performance